That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond: Home media

-The limited-time transactional video on demand (TVOD) for That Time I Got Reincarnated as a Slime: The Movie – Scarlet Bond in Japan began from March 24, 2023, to June 30, while its electronic sell-through began on May 1.
+The limited-time transactional video on demand (TVOD) for That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond in Japan began from March 24, 2023, to June 30, while its electronic sell-through began on May 1.
 The film was released on Blu-ray and DVD in Japan on July 28, 2023, as well as its actual TVOD.
 The features of the Blu-ray's special limited edition include a special booklet and two unreleased scenes from the film ("Interlude: Kurobe's Blacksmith Workshop" (幕間：クロベエの鍛冶工房) and "Interlude: Gabil and Wyvern" (幕間：ガビルとワイバーン)).
 The film began streaming on Netflix in Japan on November 25, 2023.
 Animax aired the film on December 3, 2023.

 Muse Asia released the film on over-the-top media services in Southeast Asia on March 23, 2023.
 Crunchyroll added the film for streaming in North America, Central America, South America, Europe, Africa, Oceania, the Middle East, and the Commonwealth of Independent States on April 20, 2023, and released it on Blu-ray in North America on September 17, 2024.
 They released it on Blu-ray and DVD in the United Kingdom on October 14, 2024.

 Reception

 Box office

-That Time I Got Reincarnated as a Slime: The Movie – Scarlet Bond grossed in Japan and million in other territories, for a worldwide total of million.
-The film is the tenth highest-grossing anime film of 2022 in Japan.
+That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond grossed over in Japan, becoming the tenth highest-grossing anime film of 2022 in the country.
+The film had a worldwide box office gross of million.